bryceayoung/parcel-risk/README.md

-# parcel-risk
+# parcel-wildfire-WUI
-## find out where fires happen!
+## Get detailed building and vegetation fuel attributes mapped in the wildland urban interface (WUI)
-A tool that asseses the risk of fire in Gunnison County
+A tool that builds fuel attribute maps per parcel at the county level